-Parcels declared "Gifts" are only allowed to have a maximum value of $\notin$ 45 per package.
-Therefore, if the total value of a parcel is higher than $\notin$ 45, it can be more economical to send two packages if they are shipped by boat.
+Parcels declared "Gifts" are only allowed to have a maximum value of \in 45 per package.
+Therefore, if the total value of a parcel is higher than \in 45, it can be more economical to send two packages if they are shipped by boat.
 For airmail, customs is usually cheaper than postage on two airmail packages; obviously, this ultimately depends on the exact nature and value of the shipment.
-To determine the dollar equivalent of $\notin$ 45, check a currency converter (e.g., www.xe.com/ucc) or ask at a local bank.
+To determine the dollar equivalent of \in 45, check a currency converter (e.g., www.xe.com/ucc) or ask at a local bank.

-Parcels declared "Merchandise" are usually subject to customs, even if their value is under €45.
-This tends to be true especially for DVDs and other entertainment electronics.
+Parcels declared "Merchandise" are usually subject to customs even if their value is less than €22.
+This tends to be true especially for entertainment electronics.
 Packages with content of minor value have sometimes not been assessed at all.
 An example would be a CD bought at an online auction for 4 dollars.